The winds of Lake Garda and the race course at the Fraglia Vela Malcesine

 There are many factors to consider both before and during sailing.
 Let us tell it to those who really know; Gerard: Fraglia Vela Malcesine harbor master.

-Óra and Pelér, the winds of Lake Garda
+Óra e Pelér, the winds of Lake Garda

 Gerard: “For Malcesine and Lake Garda the word wind means Pelér and Óra”.